Mohsin1931/StateCityProblem/README.md

 Instructions:

-Database used : sqlite (file : 'database/database.sqlite')
+Database used : sqlite (file : 'database/database.db')
-Change the Database path in .env file to current local path of database.sqlite file DB_DATABASE = "Current absolute path of file".
+Change the Database path in .env file to current local path of database.db file DB_DATABASE = "Current absolute path of file".